-LinkedIn search engine favours men's names
+LinkedIn search engine found to favour men's names

 Occurred: August 2016